Skip to main content

 G. Privacy

-The Doximity Privacy Policy explains how we collect, use and share personal information in connection with your use of the Service.
-We encourage you to read our Privacy Policy carefully because by accessing and using the Service in any way, you consent to the handling of your personal information as described in the Doximity Privacy Policy.
+The Doximity Privacy Policy explains how we collect, use and share personal information in connection with your use of the Services.
+We encourage you to read our Privacy Policy carefully because by accessing and using the Services in any way, you consent to the handling of your personal information as described in the Doximity Privacy Policy.
 Note that we may update our Privacy Policy from time to time, as described therein.
-If you are a “covered entity” under HIPAA and choose to transmit protected health information subject to HIPAA using a Doximity communication tool that we identify as appropriately secure for that purpose, such as our member messaging or electronic fax service, you and Doximity agree that such information will be handled in accordance with the Doximity Business Associate Agreement which is incorporated into these Terms by reference.
+If you are a “covered entity” under HIPAA and choose to transmit protected health information subject to HIPAA using a Doximity tool that we identify as appropriately secure for that purpose, such as Doximity Ask, Scribe, member messaging, or electronic fax, you and Doximity agree that such information will be handled in accordance with the Doximity Business Associate Agreement which is incorporated into these Terms by reference.

 Return to top